aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 }
 ```

-In a few minutes after the successfully invocation of the lambda function, we should start seeing the log messages from the example extension written to an S3 bucket.
+In a few minutes after the successful invocation of the Lambda function, we should start seeing the log messages from the example extension sent to Amazon Data Firehose which sends the messages to a Amazon S3 bucket.

 * Login to AWS console:
   * Navigate to the S3 bucket mentioned under the parameter `BucketName` in the SAM output.
-  * We can see the logs successly written to the S3 bucket, partitioned based on date in `GZIP` format.
+  * We can see the logs successfully written to the S3 bucket, partitioned based on date in `GZIP` format.
   ![s3](images/S3.png)

   * Navigate to `"/aws/lambda/${functionname}"` log group inside AWS CloudWatch service.
-  * We shouldn't see any logs created under this log group as we have denied access to write any logs from the lambda function.
+  * We shouldn't see any logs created under this log group as we have denied access to write any logs from the Lambda function.
   ![cloudwatch](images/CloudWatch.png)

 ## Cleanup